-- Eating and drinking is prohibited in the laboratory.
+- Eating and drinking are prohibited in the laboratory.
 The probability of contaminating your food with chemicals or pathogens is high within the lab and these activities also distract you from ongoing experiments which could lead to loss of data or failed experiments.

 - Maintaining a quiet and serene environment is important for a focussed and efficient workspace.
-Loud chattering and laughter, screams, sudden movements or running in the lab will cause distractions and can lead to accidents.
+Loud chattering and laughter, screams, sudden movements, or running in the lab will cause distractions and can lead to accidents.

 Collective Responsibility: Housekeeping Rules and Guidelines

-A laboratory is a shared workspace and each individual has the responsibility to ensure that it is tidy, clean, well-maintained and free of contamination that might interfere with the work or wellbeing of the lab members.
+A laboratory is a shared workspace and each individual has the responsibility to ensure that it is tidy, clean, well-maintained, and free of contamination that might interfere with the work or wellbeing of the lab members.
 The following guidelines will ensure a safe and efficient working environment.

 1. Cleaning and disposal of waste